d00741845/Ravature/Ravature SQL - LABS.md

 DELETE FROM Students WHERE firstname = 'Sandy';
 SELECT * FROM Students;
 ```
+---
 ## Instructions: GROUP BY vs. ORDER BY
-> GROUP BY: used to containerize results returned from an aggregate function.
+* [x] GROUP BY: used to containerize results returned from an aggregate function.
-> ORDER BY: used to order results according to a column.
+* [x] ORDER BY: used to order results according to a column.
-> Explore how to use GROUP BY and ORDER BY
+* [x] Explore how to use GROUP BY and ORDER BY

->
->create a Cities table.
+ - create a Cities table.
 It'll need columns with the following attributes:
->id(int) PRIMARY KEY
+ - id(int) PRIMARY KEY
->name (varchar; length 30), NOT NULL
+ - name (varchar; length 30), NOT NULL
->state varchar(20), NOT NULL
+ - state varchar(20), NOT NULL
->population integer
+ - population integer

 ## GROUP BY vs. ORDER BY
 ```sql
 DROP DATABASE IF EXISTS `Revature_DB`;
 CREATE DATABASE `Revature_DB`;